ericc-ch/crawldown/README.md

 ## Programmatic Usage

-You can also use html2md programmatically in your Node.js applications:
+You can also use the package programmatically in your Node.js applications:

 ```typescript
 import { crawl } from '@echristian/web2md'